bartke/datastream/README.md

 - ListCapabilities: lists available keys for subscription
 - Sync: sync with a server and receive the current state
-- Subscribe: subscribe to the data stream and receive updates
+- Subscribe: subscribe to the data stream and receive updates, initially syncs all keys
 - PushUpdate: if supported, update a push a value update back on the server

 Note: Make sure you have installed protoc and the Go protobuf plugin on your system.

+## Backing stores

+There is a storage interface implemented for
+- git - key=file path, value=file content
+- sqlite3 - key=table column, value=table column

+There is also a freestanding server implementation using sqlite3 with a local gRPC service implementation.

+## Examples

 The example setting service shows how a datastream service can be used to requesting, subscribing and push updates.